Last Updated on

 Are you curious about Korean?
 Or maybe you want to know the difference between the South Korean and North Korean languages?

 You’ve come to the right place!

-We’re going to cover everything you need to know about the Korean language.
-We’ll also include some resources you can use if you decide you want to learn the Korean language, or just know how to speak Korean for a trip out to the Korean Peninsula.
+We’re going to cover everything you need to know about Korean.
+We’ll also include some resources you can put into practice if you decide you want to learn the language, or just know how to speak Korean for a trip out to the Korean Peninsula.

 Here we go!